Skip to content

 Anyone looking to run an AI model on an NVIDIA Jetson quickly receives seemingly simple advice: export the model to TensorRT, and performance will follow.
 In practice, that is the beginning at best.

-For the ARGOS traffic monitoring system, Gradion EdgeAI built a complete inference pipeline on the Jetson NX — and learned that real optimization goes far beyond model conversion alone.
+For a leading traffic monitoring system, EdgeAI Services built a complete inference pipeline on the Jetson NX, and learned that real optimization goes far beyond model conversion alone.

 The Reality Behind the Benchmark Number